- Español Courtesy Bertha Cuadros-Melgar

 BlackHoles@Home is destined to run on the BOINC infrastructure (alongside SETI@Home), enabling anyone with a computer to contribute to construction of the largest numerical relativity gravitational wave catalogs ever produced.

-Ian Ruchlin was a postdoctoral research associate in the Mathematics Department at West Virginia University.
+Ian Ruchlin was a postdoctoral fellow at West Virginia University.